ddrcode/teensy_6502_bridge/examples/README.md

 `--halfcycles` to either command when you want to observe both halves of every cycle and include the `PHI1O/PHI2O` signals in the log.

+Append `--step` to execute the program cycle by cycle: the runner pauses after every logged cycle (with the CPU frozen and its pins holding the printed state - ideal for watching the indication LEDs), and waits for a command: `Enter` advances one cycle, a number runs that many cycles, `c` switches back to free-running and `q` quits.
+Combined with `--halfcycles` it steps through individual half-cycles.

 ## Manual compilation

 If you prefer to compile by hand, follow the steps below.